 Regional anesthesia.
-This is a special kind of pain medication that is delivered near the spine.
+This is a special kind of pain medicine that is delivered near the spine.
 These methods (epidural or spinal) block pain in one section of the body, often from the waist down.

-Urinary retention (child can’t pass urine out of the body)
+Holding urinary (child can’t pass urine out of the body)

 Nausea and vomiting